 How is Zika virus infection diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him if you have traveled recently.
-Also tell him if you are pregnant or think you are pregnant.
+Tell him or her if you have traveled recently.
+Also tell him or her if you are pregnant or think you are pregnant.
 Your blood and urine may be tested for infection.

 How is Zika virus treated?